 Selection Criteria:

 All applications must be for agricultural literacy programs.
-This program is not to address farm safety education.
+This program does not address farm safety education.
 Due to the large number of applications, all applications will be pre-screened for compliance with grant proposal guidelines.
-Any grant application not meeting guidelines will be eliminated from the judging process prior to examination by judges.
+Any grant application that does not meet the guidelines will be eliminated from the judging process prior to examination by judges.
+The following areas will disqualify:

-• Applicant failing to follow directions
+• Applicant failing to follow directions.

-• Applications submitted after the deadline
+• Applications submitted after the deadline.

-• Consumables in budget
+• Consumables in budget.

-• Applications not meeting basic qualifications as an agricultural literacy program
+• Applications not meeting basic qualifications as an agricultural literacy program.

 All applications meeting guidelines will be evaluated by a panel of judges.
 Each evaluator will be asked to score the applications according to the following criteria: